 FSL Dispatcher deals with the records, work orders, and service appointments.
-The dispatcher will have the dispatch console access to dispatch service appointment to the right Technician at the right time.
+The dispatcher will have the dispatch console access to dispatch service appointments to the right Technician at the right time.
 The dispatch console plays a major role here to dispatch service appointments more efficiently.

 3. Field Service Technician:

 The Field Service Technician uses Field Service Lightning mobile app on their mobiles/iPads to receive service appointments.
 The first task of the Technician is to inspect the work order if it needs any parts.
 If yes, the Technician needs to check for those parts in his inventory/ van location.
-If the Technician doesn’t have required parts, he’d need to request for the parts from a nearby warehouse or from other technicians.
+If the Technician doesn’t have the required parts, he’d need to request the parts from a nearby warehouse or from other technicians.
 Once he receives the required parts, he adds them in the line items for the work order.

-While the technician adds parts to the work order, the list price automatically populates from price book, which is associated with the work order’s work type.
+While the technician adds parts to the work order, the list price automatically populates from the price book, which is associated with the work order’s work type.

-Introducing Salesforce Field Service Lightning
+What is Field Service Lightning Salesforce

 Salesforce Field Service Lightning is an additional feature of Salesforce to expand the Service Cloud offerings.